 Getting a Sense of What Humility Is

 Consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
-27 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; 28 God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, 29 so that no human being might boast in the presence of God.
-30 And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, 31 so that, as it is written, “Let the one who boasts, boast in the Lord.”
+But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God.
+And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, so that, as it is written, “Let the one who boasts, boast in the Lord.”
 (1 Corinthians 1:26–31)

 My point here is that humility agrees and is glad that God gets all the credit for choosing us and calling us according to his purposes, not our merit.
-And he does this (v.
-29) “so that no human being might boast in the presence of God,” but that (v.
-31) the one who boasts might boast in the Lord.
+And he does this (verse 29) “so that no human being might boast in the presence of God,” but that (verse 31) “the one who boasts” might “boast in the Lord.”
 Humility agrees and is glad that God acts in a way to take the focus of all boasting away from man and put it on himself.
 Are you happy about that?
 Are you glad God does it that way?
 Humility is glad about that.